neubig/lamtram/README.md

 You must install Eigen and dynet separately.
 Follow the directions on the [dynet page](http://github.com/clab/dynet), which also explain about installing Eigen.
-Note that at the moment, lamtram only works with the "v2" branch of dynet, so please use the v2 branch, which can be checked out by typing `git fetch origin v2` and `git checkout v2` after cloning.

 Once these two packages are installed, run the following commands, specifying the correct paths for dynet and Eigen.